Raghu6798/Local_Deep_Research_Agent/README.md

     ```

 5.  **Set Up Environment Variables**:
-    Create a file named `.env` in the root of the project directory and add your Exa API key:
+    Create a file named `.env` in the root of the project directory and add your Exa API key , you can get one from exa.ai
     ```
     EXA_SEARCH_API="your_exa_api_key_here"
     ```